 When I think of this type of goodbye that is all too common here it reminds me of how reluctant we are to say goodbye to the people we love.
 We cling on to every moment, not wanting it to end for fear that once they’re gone, the party is over and we are only left with the memories.

-This is the most tragic and bittersweet thing about life that we know to expect but are never prepared for in any case.
+This is the most tragic and bittersweet thing about life that we know to expect but are never prepared for.
 No matter how we knew the person, saying goodbye to someone who has made us feel a little less alone in a world that we continually battle to understand is something we never get used to.
 It pushes us in to a place we don’t want to be, away from the living that feels cold and barren and allows thoughts to gather in our minds that only propagates the feeling that we are all alone after all.

 Losing my sister was a traumatic experience as most losses are.
 She was too young and experienced too much pain which meant the only condolence was that she wasn’t going to suffer anymore.
 My problem with this was just that – she wasn’t going to suffer anymore.
 She wasn’t going to feel anything anymore and we were all left to feel everything; joy, sadness, excitement, love, hate.
 I struggled, and still do, with how unfair it all was that her ability to feel was taken away.